Learn how to build a custom DIY built in cabinet on a budget for pretty, hidden storage!

 I used the classic, no compound, mitered cut method for cutting our crown molding outside corner, which is where the crown is turned upside down on the miter saw fence.
 This works best with wood crown molding rather than MDF crown (trust me lol).

-It’s the same method I used for the crown molding when enclosing the space above our kitchen cabinets.
-As I described in that tutorial, this cutting guide from Dewalt is super helpful and explains how to do it.
+It’s the same method I used for the crown molding when enclosing the space above our kitchen cabinets and our DIY wall cabinet.
+As I described in those tutorials, this cutting guide from Dewalt is super helpful and explains how to do it.

 I installed the crown with wood glue on the corners and 1″ brad nails.
 Brandon helped hold it in place so it was installed exactly how we wanted it.

 The last build step is the built in door.
 I wanted to do an inset door for a high end look.
 We used the same build method as our DIY bathroom vanity doors.

 Two Door Options: Purchased or DIY Cabinet Doors